-Pricing: Day tickets aren’t cheap.
+Pricing (updated 2017/2018): Day tickets aren’t cheap.
 But we all know downhill skiing is expensive.
 The good news for families is kids 5 years and under are$15 ($10 if you already have an RFID card)!
 And if you are interested in only the beginner areas, parents can purchase a $10 ticket good for use on the Galloping Goose lift at the base of Mary Jane or on the rope tows.

 If you have a-never-been-on-skis-kiddo that you want to start out.
 Easy peasy.
 Walk them on over to the small hill next to the Gemini Lift.
 Mt.
-Maury and the magic carpets are now (as of 2017) reserved only for ski school but this small hill is free to kids, has a magic carpet so the parents don’t kill their backs hauling them up and down the small hill, and plenty of room to flail, fall, instruct and hopefully get them standing on their own two skis!
+Maury and the magic carpets are now (as of 2017) reserved only for ski school but this small hill is free to kids and has plenty of room for parents and kids to flail, fall, instruct and hopefully get them standing on their own two skis!
 The bummer part is you’ll have to hike, side-step or push your kids up the little hill.

 If, like us, you have a tiny tot that has mastered stopping, starting, turning and is ready to head up the chairlift, then all of Winter Park is right at your finger tips!
 Great terrain is found off almost any of the lifts!
 And the Discovery Park area offers fun tree trails, such as Moose Hollow, to keep the little jumpers entertained.

-For those who have to divide-and-conquer: There are so many options!
+There are so many options!
 For the parent who stays behind with the baby, enjoy a cup of coffee at the Winter Park Coffee and Tea Market or Starbucks.
 Walk through the cute Village while your little one plays the chimes displayed along the way!
 Watch ice skaters on the pond.
 Take them sledding on the little hill, enjoy some good food.
-Need to burn energy?
-Strap them on your back and snowshoe to Snoasis [which is what we did, minus the snowshoes] or even to Sunspot at the top for some amazing views!
-The options are endless!

 Oh and don’t forget the choo-choos.
 Any parent of toddlers will admit that a train that runs by the base is a major perk in terms of entertainment for their little one.
 And they have a great playground too.
 Sometimes it is the little things, right?